 EMC has a long history of stakeholder engagement.
 We are committed to engaging in constructive and meaningful dialogue with stakeholders to build trust, leverage their expertise and perspectives, and gain insights into emerging issues important to our stakeholders and our business.
 In addition, engagement helps us validate our material issues as well as the solutions to address them within our company and beyond.

 EMC engages with a wide variety of stakeholders, including employees, customers, shareholders, NGOs, suppliers, industry groups and local communities.
 We believe that positive, two-way dialogue builds informed relationships that promote transparency and accountability.
-The on-going dialogue has influenced our sustainability strategy beyond the pages of this report; assisted in the selection of metrics and appropriate indicators when absolute metrics are not feasible; increased engagement of employees throughout EMC, including members of the Board of Directors, the CEO, and other executives; and generated ideas for leveraging technology for positive impact and greater employee engagement.
+The on-going dialogue has influenced our sustainability strategy beyond the pages of this report; assisted in the selection of metrics and appropriate indicators when absolute metrics are not feasible; increased engagement of employees throughout EMC; helped frame discussions about sustainability and strategy with the Board of Directors, the CEO and other executives; and generated ideas for leveraging technology for positive impact and greater employee engagement.

 Our engagement with stakeholders provides an opportunity to test new ideas, solicit suggestions for ways to address industry-wide challenges, determine priority areas in which EMC can have the greatest impact, and identify emerging issues and opportunities.
 It also serves as a vehicle for EMC to share our perspectives on key issues, highlight areas of importance, and help stakeholders better understand EMC’s journey.